Popular Stories

 Prickly pear cactus

-Falling under the Opuntia genus, there are over a hundred species varieties – truly one to suit everyone and every environment!
-No matter which variety you opt for, all are considered very hardy and easy to grow.
-Make sure you’re super careful when handling the prickly pear – its named “prickly” for good reason!
+Falling under the Opuntia genus, there are over a hundred species and varieties – truly one to suit everyone and every environment!
+Every variety is hardy and easy to grow.
+Just handle the prickly pear with care — it earns that name for a reason.
 With the right conditions, the prickly pear will produce pink, red, orange or yellow flowers.

 easter-lily-cactus-flower